This article was updated September 2023.

-Fuel level sensors, also known as fuel gauges, allow drivers to monitor fuel consumption and help them to determine when to refill the tank.
-They consist of two main components: the sensing system itself (also known as the sender) and the indicator (also commonly referred to as the gauge).
+Fuel level sensors allow vehicle operators to monitor fuel consumption and determine when to refill the tank.
+A fuel level sensor consists of two main components: the sensing system itself (also known as the sender) and the indicator (also commonly referred to as the gauge).

-However, fuel level sensors in automobiles can often be inaccurate, especially when driving with a full tank.
+Fuel level sensors in automobiles can often be inaccurate, especially when driving with a full tank.
 In this scenario, the float will rise to the top of the tank, with the wiper returning to the ground end of the resistor, resulting in a small resistance and a high current passing through the sensor.
-As the float drops in height, the resistance changes; but the gauge will often remain on 'full' for some time.
-This is because when the fuel tank is full, the float cannot position itself on top of the fuel, as it is blocked by the tank or is limited by the reach of the actuating rod attached to it; meaning that the float becomes submerged when the tank is full.
-This leads to inaccurate readings until the fuel drops to a level where the float can sit on top, allowing the resistance to change.

-Similarly, when fuel is low, the rod often does not extend to the end of the tank, causing the gauge to indicate an empty tank when actually some fuel remains.
+Similarly, when the fuel level is low, the rod often does not extend to the end of the tank, causing the gauge to indicate an empty tank when, in fact, some fuel remains in the tank.

 Aircraft Fuel Level Sensors